walidaun/Geolog-Used-to-Automate-the-Characterization-Workflow-using-Clerkes-Rosetta-Stone-calibration-data/README.md

 https://github.com/Philliec459/SKLEARN-used-to-predict-Petrophysical-Rock-Types-in-Arab-D-Carbonate

-The data can be evaluated within this notebook using Seaborn matrix plots, various types of a Confusion Matrix plots and the SVM model C and gamma parameters from the Heat Map shown below.
-However, be sure to change the C_REG and GAMMA input values in Geolog for the most accurate C and gamma combination presented from the Heat Map.
+The data can be evaluated within this notebook using Seaborn matrix plots, various types of a Confusion Matrix plots and the pick the SVM model C and gamma parameters from the Heat Map shown below.
+However, be sure to input the C_REG and GAMMA values in the Geolog python loglan using the most accurate C and gamma combination presented from the Heat Map.

 ![Geolog_Image](evaluate.png)